pauuhozz/Soda-can-detection/Individual Excercise/README.md

 # YOLOv8 Soda Can Detection
 This project uses a video feed and a YOLOv8 model to detect soda cans in real time.
-The application uses the ultralytics package for object recognition using YOLO and OpenCV for video recording and display.
+The program uses the ultralytics package for object recognition using YOLO and OpenCV for video recording and display.

 ## You will need
 - Python